fun-with-serverless/pytest-lambda-workshop/docs/part1/part1.md

 Replace `https://xxxxxx.execute-api.us-west-2.amazonaws.com/Prod/book_ticket/` with your actual URL.

-You should receive a JSON response from the server.
-If there's a problem with the application, the response should help you identify what's wrong.
+You should receive a JSON response from the server indicating an error.

 Remember, our application is intentionally "broken" as part of the "Crisis at the Concert" scenario.
 Any errors or unexpected responses are opportunities for you to practice debugging and problem-solving!